rickydaricky/tock-bot/README.md

 - **Intelligent Time Matching**: Selects the time slot that matches (or is closest to) your preferred time
 - **One-Click Submission**: Fills and submits the form with a single click
 - **Scheduled Automation**: Set a drop time to automatically search and book reservations at a specific time
+- **Optimized for Tock**: Direct URL navigation approach for ultra-fast execution (~1-2 seconds faster than form filling)
+- **Fresh Data Guarantee**: Page refresh ensures you're always working with the latest availability from the server
 - **Persistent Preferences**: Saves your settings for future use
 - **Dynamic UI**: Extension popup title adapts based on whether you're on Tock or OpenTable